-Strengths Challenges Well-planned and Impatient organized Rigid, stick to Future thinking, set long-term objectives plans Determined Hasty decisions Analytical, strong reasoning skills Tend to become overcommitted Imaginative Want structure and order, but not pointless Responsible rules Energetic and hardworking May be too competitive, want to win at any Bold and decisive cost Need challenge Avoid routine or repetitive tasks Recommendations The following recommendations are based on your rebest for you. esults.
-Consider each and select the ones you think would work your objectives with great enthusiasm.
-Your insigl nnovative, goal-oriented and driven to achieve results, you pursue ht helps you to make connections and see realistic solutions to initiate change and improvement.
-You thrive in situations where you can be creative, take action and ou're surrounded by other competent people with whom you can ems.
-You dislike routine and need lots of opportunities for Is orderly and well-organized, with clear plans, directly developing these for your workplace. ections and schedules - or assigns you the responsibility of e or to lead.
-A good strategic planner, you can easily see what needs ct, team or organization in the right direction.
-You are good at g people, time and resources.
-Uses a clear set of guidelines to evaluate your performance and respected for your efforts and to he formance and compensates you appropriately.
-You like to be nave opportunities to progress in your career. re constantly assessing the situation around you, spotting potentiand figuring out how to avoid difficulties or take advantage of a ry valuable.
-For Growth and Development urge others to settle things.
-For important decision nings done that you may be tempted to make a snap decision or ons, ensure that all the necessary information has been evaluated. impact your decision will have on people.
-If a decision is someone u like to stick to the arrangement and move on.
-But sometimes n missed.
-If you're presented with a good reason to change a plan, While you like to make improvements and try new established procedure is efficient and practical, the w things, be sure you can justify any changes you make.
-If an here may be no reason to alter it.
-Where possible, hand off detail-oriented tasks to comproductive when left to focus on the broader personal transfer of the productive when left to focus on the broader personal transfer of the productive when left to focus on the broader personal transfer of the productive when left to focus on the broader personal transfer of the productive when left to focus on the broader personal transfer of the productive when left to focus on the broader personal transfer of the productive when left to focus on the broader personal transfer of the productive when left to focus on the broader personal transfer of the productive when left to focus on the broader personal transfer of the productive when left to focus on the broader personal transfer of the productive when left to focus on the broader personal transfer of the productive when left to focus on the broader personal transfer of the productive when left to focus on the broader personal transfer of the productive when left to focus on the productive when left to focus on the productive when left transfer of the productive colleagues who excel at working with facts or figures.
-You are more spective.
+Strengths Challenges Well-planned and ☐ Impatient organized Rigid, stick to Future thinking, set long-term objectives plans - Determined Hasty decisions Analytical, strong reasoning skills Tend to become overcommitted Imaginative Want structure and order, but not pointless Responsible rules Energetic and hardworking May be too competitive, want to win at any Bold and decisive cost Need challenge Avoid routine or repetitive tasks Avoid routille of repetitive tasks Recommendations sults.
+Consider each and select the ones you think would work best for you.
+Your Preferred Environment Encourages vision, ambition and determination.
+In novative, goal-oriented and driven to achieve results, you pursue helps you to make connections and see realistic solutions to difficult problems that others might have missed.
+Y initiate change and improvement. ou thrive in situations where you can be creative, take action and u're surrounded by other competent people with whom you can ns.
+You dislike routine and need lots of opportunities for intellectual and professional challenge.
+Is orderly and well-organized, with clear plans, direct developing these for your workplace. ctions and schedules - or assigns you the responsibility of or to lead.
+A good strategic planner, you can easily see what needs , team or organization in the right direction.
+You are good at people, time and resources. rmance and compensates you appropriately.
+You like to be recognized and respected for your efforts and to ha constantly assessing the situation around you, spotting potential figuring out how to avoid difficulties or take advantage of a situation.
+Your keen sense of the future can be very valuable.
+For Growth and Development ngs done that you may be tempted to make a snap decision or s, ensure that all the necessary information has been evaluated. else's responsibility, don't push or try to interfere. npact your decision will have on people.
+If a decision is someone like to stick to the arrangement and move on.
+But sometimes missed.
+If you're presented with a good reason to change a plan, be open to it. things, be sure you can justify any changes you make.
+If an established procedure is efficient and practical, the - where possible, hand off detail-oriented tasks to co productive when left to focus on the broader persp olleagues who excel at working with facts or figures.
+You are more ective.

-as Pay attention to your work-life balance.
+Pay attention to your work-life balance.
 You can become so focused on your work that you may neglect other aspects of your life and end up stressed out or exhausted.